-- 1.1 The application is presented to committee due to the amount of public representations received in support and in opposition to the application. - 1.2 The application was then deferred from the 1st May 18 committee for site visit to assess the condition of the club, the condition of the surrounding land and character of the area to establish if any very special circumstances exist to overcome the harm to the Green Belt.
+- 1.1 The application is presented to committee due to the amount of public representations received in support and in opposition to the application. - 1.2 The application was deferred from the 1st May 18 committee for site visit to assess the condition of the club, the condition of the surrounding land and character of the area to establish if any very special circumstances exist to overcome the harm to the Green Belt. - 1.3 The application was presented to the 29th May 2018 committee.
+The application was again deferred to allow the preparation of draft planning conditions and to prepare draft S106 heads of terms to ensure that any monies from the sale of the land could be secured to achieve the upgrading of the Miners Welfare Club, should it be decided that very special circumstances exist to approve this development in the Green Belt.